 - Test the CTA.
 Only through testing will you find the most effective CTA.

 Every email marketing campaign begins with a list.
-If you want people to subscribe to your list, you have to give them a good reason.
+The most important part of this marketing tip is that if you want people to subscribe to your list, you have to give them a good reason.
 Nobody wants to sign up for another newsletter.
 Think of email subscription as a sales transaction.
 You give something valuable and in return the person gives you an email address.
 If there is no perceived value, people will not subscribe.
 It is that simple.

 People subscribe to email list to: